Monday, October 7, 2024

 1) Sonia takes 18 minutes and Ravi takes 12 minutes to complete one round.

-3) Here we will find LCM of 18 and 12 to get the time when both meet again at the starting point.
+3) Here we will find the LCM of 18 and 12 to get the time when both meet again at the starting point.

 Solution: